The bible states Jesus hit the road with twelve disciples, but what if there was a thirteenth and he went by the name of Chester?

 Jesus decided to give the disciples the rest of the week off while he spent some time sitting under a cedar tree, trying to lower his blood pressure.

 Chester eventually moved back in with his parents and they were not grateful.
-He never amounted to much, but that didn’t prevent him from becoming a minor saint.
+He never amounted to much, but that didn’t prevent him from becoming the patron saint of daily annoyances.

 I pray to him daily.